 We have established a leadership position in the research and development of vaccines in China.
-Since our inception, we have successfully developed and marketed Healive, Bilive, Anflu, Panflu and Panflu.1, and have made significant advances in the prevention of SARS.
+Since our inception, we have successfully developed and marketed Healive, Bilive, Anflu, Panflu and Panflu.1 and RabEnd, and have made significant advances in the prevention of SARS.
 We believe that we were the first company in the world to complete a Phase I clinical trial of a SARS vaccine.
 In addition, our avian influenza vaccine product, Panflu, is the only approved vaccine available in China against the H5N1 influenza virus.
 Our Panflu.1 is the first approved vaccine in China and the world against the influenza A H1N1 virus.
-We believe our R&D capabilities provide us with a key competitive advantage and we intend to continue to focus our research and development efforts on developing vaccines for infectious diseases with significant unmet medical needs, such as pandemic influenza (H5N1), influenza A H1N1 and EV71 and improving on traditional vaccines such as those for rotavirus, HIB, meningitis, rabies, chickenpox, mumps, rubella, chickenpox and animal rabies.
+We believe our R&D capabilities provide us with a key competitive advantage.
+We intend to continue to focus our research and development efforts on developing vaccines for infectious diseases with significant unmet medical needs, such as pandemic influenza (H5N1), influenza A H1N1 and EV71, as well as the vaccine products with extensive market demand in China and other developing countries, such as pneumococcal vaccines, rotavirus vaccine and human rabies vaccine.
+We have started our research and development of the EV71 vaccine since 2007, and we obtained the approval to commence clinical trials for EV71 vaccine from SFDA on December 23, 2010.
+Phase I and II clinical trial were completed in 2011.
+We initiated phase III clinical trial on EV71 vaccine in January 2012.
+In 2008, we initiated the research and development projects on pneumococcal conjugate vaccine and pneumococcal polysaccharide vaccine, rotavirus vaccines.
+We have completed the preclinical studies on pneumococcal conjugate vaccine and pneumococcal polysaccharide vaccine, rotavirus vaccine.
+The applications for commencing human clinical studies were submitted to SFDA in 2011.